How Many Miles Will A Jeep Grand Cherokee Last?

 Is the Grand Cherokee reliable?

-According to Hot Cars, the 2010 Grand Cherokee is an excellent option.
-It had the 3.7-liter Powertech V6 engine that was an excellent, reliable option.
+Also, the 2010 Grand Cherokee is an excellent option.
+It had the 3.7-liter Powertech V6 engine, which was an excellent, reliable option.
 But when the 2011 model came out and marked a new generation, it had a host of electrical problems and other issues.

 While the 2010 model only had five recalls and 106 complaints, the 2011 – 2014 models have 16 recalls and thousands of complaints.
 So, the next thing to consider is the worst used Jeep Grand Cherokee models.